Edmund Drake-Brockman

 Major General Edmund Alfred Drake-Brockman, CB, CMG, DSO, VD (21 February 1884 – 1 June 1949) was an Australian soldier, politician, and judge.
 He served in both the First and Second World Wars.
-He was a Senator for Western Australia from 1920 to 1926, representing the Nationalist Party, and later served as a judge of the Commonwealth Court of Conciliation and Arbitration from 1927 until his death in 1949.
+He was a senator for Western Australia from 1920 to 1926, representing the Nationalist Party, and later served as a judge of the Commonwealth Court of Conciliation and Arbitration from 1927 until his death in 1949.

 Early life

-Born in Busselton, Western Australia, Drake-Brockman was the son of surveyor Frederick Slade Drake-Brockman and heroine Grace Vernon Bussell and brother of Deborah Vernon Hackett.
-He was a 1902 graduate of the Guildford Grammar School.
-Interested in the military, he joined the Citizen Military Forces as a volunteer in 1903.
-He combined this with a career in law, becoming a barrister and solicitor in 1909, practicing in Perth.

-First World War
+Drake-Brockman was born on 21 February 1884 in Busselton, Western Australia.
+He was one of seven children born to Grace Vernon Bussell and Frederick Slade Drake-Brockman, both members of pioneer families in the South West.
+His father was a surveyor and explorer, while his mother was known for her role as a teenager in the rescue of SS Georgette.
+His younger siblings included Geoffrey Drake-Brockman and Deborah Vernon Hackett.

+Drake-Brockman was educated in Perth at Guildford Grammar School.
+He subsequently read law as an articled clerk with Walter Hartwell James's firm of James and Derbyshire, and was admitted to practise law in Western Australia in 1909.

+Military service

+Drake-Brockman joined the Citizen Military Forces at the age of 19.
+In 1908 he was selected to undergo officer training with the British Indian Army at the Army Staff College in Quetta (present-day Pakistan).
+He was promoted to major in 1911.

-Following the outbreak of the First World War, he volunteered for overseas service and served in the Gallipoli Campaign as a major while assigned to the 11th Battalion.
+Following the outbreak of the First World War, Drake-Brockman volunteered for overseas service with the Australian Imperial Force (AIF) and served in the Gallipoli Campaign as a major with the 11th Battalion.
 He was made a Companion of the Order of St Michael and St George (CMG) for his services at Gallipoli.
 Later in the war, he was promoted to lieutenant colonel and commanded another Western Australian infantry battalion, the 16th, serving on the Western Front.
 In 1918, he was promoted to brigadier general and commanded the 4th Brigade.